lblod/app-lpdc-digitaal-loket/migration-scripts/tests-shacl/instances-concepts/questions.md

 - instance > follows > lpdcExt:hasWebsite vs lpdcExt:hasWebsites ?
 De shape verwacht lpdcExt:hasWebsite, maar de implementatie die we naar ipdc sturen is lpdcExt:hasWebsites; we are not using a context object when generating the json-ld; so this seems incorrect ...
 - product id verwijderen van lpdc-publish - check (TODO LPDC-709)
 - status (ontwerp, verstuurd) verwijderen van lpdc-publish (TODO LPDC-709)
+- executing authority level: required for instance (not for concept)
+- competent authority level: required (both for concept and instance)